elestio-examples/ubuntu-desktop/README.md

 - Thunderbird
 - Wine (Windows compatibility, you can install/run any windows program)

-All the data is persisted in ./data on the host
+All the data is persisted in ./data on the host.

-Sound is working as well, it's using jsmpeg websocket relay
+Audio is working as well! (thanks to PulseAudio + ffmpeg + jsmpeg + websockets)

 <br/>
 <img src="screenshots/Ubuntu-desktop-2.jpg" alt="Ubuntu Desktop in docker - Apps" width="100%" />